 Monty is a 16.1 (165 cm) hand Stationbred (probably ½ Clydesdale and ½ Stationbred) who we purchased in 2007 when he was 5 or 6 years old.
 We don't like rushing horses into jousting - especially young ones.
 So once Monty was fully grown (age 8 or 9), we started training him for jousting.
 He rapidly developed into a trained Warhorse and he performed brilliantly in his debut jousting tournament - Taupo 2010.
 Since then, with his huge presence and alpha personality, Monty is our lead war horse he loves to joust.
 We also compete with him in dressage, flat classes, jumping and One Day Events.

 Will is a 15.3 hand (160 cm) gelding who we purchased in 2005 when he was 9 years old.
 We are unsure of his breed but he is a warm blood cross.
 Will was one of the stunt horses used on Lord of the Rings where he was mainly used as a front line "Rohan" cavalry horse.
 During the 2008/2009 season he developed into an all-round warhorse, particularly at Harcourt Park 2009.
 He is not that keen on jousting so we retired him from that in 2013 but he is good at everything else.
+As our oldest horse (he turns 25 in late 2021) we keep him in work but manage his workload carefully.
+He does not act or ride like his age!

 The Medieval Warhorse in Modern Times